 My kids love banana bread with chocolate chips.
-Being that I love all things chocolate, it's no problem for me to add all that melted chocolaty goodness to our favorite sweet bread recipe.
+Being that I love all things chocolate, it's no problem for me to add all that melted chocolaty goodness to our favorite gluten-free banana bread recipe.

 Keep in mind, all of the amounts you'll need are in the printable recipe card below.

-- Mash up the bananas, and cream (or mix) with the sugar.
+- In a large mixing bowl, mash up the bananas, and cream (or mix) with the sugar.
 I use my mixer to mash them, but you can also smash the bananas with a fork.

 - Add the egg to the banana/sugar mixture.